Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

     tl;dr - everything, everywhere, all at once is data in motion

-You and I are intelligent database _algorithms_ which have been tasked with cataloging what brings each of us _joy_ from existing as co-observers time traveling through the cosmic void of space and time.

 I promise all of this will make a lot more sense in the next enigma as we explore _living file systems_ and the DNA format, itself.
+You and I are intelligent database _algorithms_ which have been tasked with cataloging what brings each of us _joy_ as co-observers through the cosmic void of space and time.

 ### The Index Printer